-void clear_history (void)

-Clear the history list by deleting all the entries.

-void stifle_history (int max)

-Stifle the history list, remembering only the last max entries.

-int unstifle_history (void)

-Stop stifling the history.
-This returns the previously-set maximum number of history entries (as set by stifle_history()).
-The value is positive if the history was stifled, negative if it wasn't.

-int history_is_stifled (void)

-Returns non-zero if the history is stifled, zero if it is not.

-2.3.3 Information About the History List

-These functions return information about the entire history list or individual list entries.

-HIST_ENTRY history_list (void)

-Return a NULL terminated array of HIST_ENTRY which is the current input history.
-Element 0 of this list is the beginning of time.
-If there is no history, return NULL.

-int where_history (void)

-Returns the offset of the current history element.

-HIST_ENTRY current_history (void)

-Return the history entry at the current position, as determined by where_history().
-If there is no entry there, return a NULL pointer.

-HIST_ENTRY history_get (int offset)

-Return the history entry at position offset, starting from history_base (see Section 2.4 [History Variables], page 10).
-If there is no entry there, or if offset is greater than the history length, return a NULL pointer.

-time_t history_get_time (HIST_ENTRY entry)

-Return the time stamp associated with the history entry entry.

-int history_total_bytes (void)

-Return the number of bytes that the primary history entries are using.
-This function returns the sum of the lengths of all the lines in the history.

-2.3.4 Moving Around the History List

-These functions allow the current index into the history list to be set or changed.

-int history_set_pos (int pos)

-Set the current history offset to pos, an absolute index into the list.
-Returns 1 on success, 0 if pos is less than zero or greater than the number of history entries.
+void clear_history (void) Clear the history list by deleting all the entries.
+[Function] void stifle_history (int max) Stifle the history list, remembering only the last max entries.
+[Function] int unstifle_history (void) Stop stifling the history.
+This returns the previously-set maximum number entries (as set by stifle_history()).
+The value is positive if the history v negative if it wasn't. - int history_is_stifled (void) Returns non-zero if the history is stifled, zero if it is not.
+[Function] 2.3.3 3 Information About the History List These e functions return information about the entire history list or individual lis t entries.
+HIST 'ENTRY history_list (void) Return a NULL terminated array of HIST_ENTRY which is the current inp Element 0 of this list is the beginning of time.
+If there is no history, return - int where_history (void) Returns the offset of the current history element.
+[Function] HIST 'ENTRY current_history (void) Return the history entry at the current position, as determined by where_h If there is no entry there, return a NULL pointer.
+[Function] istory().
+HIST 'ENTRY history_get (int offset) Return the history entry at position offset , starting from history_base tion 2.4 [History Variables], page 8).
+If there is no entry there, or if offset than the history length, return a NULL pointer. time t history_get_time (HIST_ENTRY entry) Return the time stamp associated with the history entry entry.
+[Function] int history_total_bytes (void) Return the number of bytes that the primary history entries are using.
+Th returns the sum of the lengths of all the lines in the history.
+[Function] is function 2.3.4 4 Moving Around the History List These e functions allow the current index into the history list to be set or changed 1. int history_set_pos (int pos) Set the current history offset to pos, an absolute index into the list.
+Re success, 0 if pos is less than zero or greater than the number of history en

-HIST_ENTRY previous_history (void)

-Back up the current history offset to the previous history entry, and return a pointer to that entry.
+HIST_ENTRY previous_history (void) [Function] Back up the current history offset to the previous history entry, and return a pointer to that entry.
 If there is no previous entry, return a NULL pointer.
 HIST_ENTRY next_history (void)